CLICK ON IMAGE TO ENLARGE:

 Christmas trees will be picked up during the week of January 8, 2024.

 Want to get rid of your natural Christmas tree?
 Nothing could be simpler: just put it by the side of the street.
 Public Works will pick up real trees through the end of January.

 Make sure you remove all decorations before putting your tree by the curb.
 Place it with the trunk closest to the street.

-Garbage, recycling and large item collection is postponed to a later date if the regular date falls on Christmas Day or New Year’s Day.
+Garbage, recycling, compost and large item collection is postponed to a later date if the regular date falls on Christmas Day or New Year’s Day.

 If the garbage, recycling or large item pickup date falls on any other holiday, the collection proceeds as usual.

 During the holidays, our contractors may experience scheduling constraints that can affect collection operations and times.
 For that reason, we recommend you always place your bins and materials for pickup at the curb on the day before collection.
 Thank you for your understanding.

 ** Garabge and compost Collection : December 26, 2024 **

 Your bins will be emptied if certain requirements are met.